Clinical Characteristics of COVID-19 Patients with and without Diabetes in Wuhan Red Cross Hospital

 3.3.
 Regression Analysis

-We included 199 patients with complete data for all variables (181 survivors and 18 nonsurvivors) in the multivariable logistic regression model.
-We found that diabetes, higher level of D-dimer at admission, and lymphocyte count less than /L at admission were associated with increasing odds of death.
+In the multivariable logistic regression model, we included 199 patients with complete data for all variables (181 survivors and 18 nonsurvivors).
+We found that diabetes (OR: 10.816, 95% CI: 1.895-61.741, ), higher level of D-dimer at admission (OR: 1.094, 95% CI: 1.017-1.178, ), and a at admission (OR: 7.609, 95% CI: 1.087-32.049, ) were associated with increasing death risk.
 Antidiabetic drugs were associated with decreasing odds of death.
 Treatment with low molecular weight heparin was not related to odds of death (Table 3).

-3.4.
+3.3.1.
 Clinical Outcome

 In patients with diabetes with signs of microangiopathy, the lung’s diffusion capacity was significantly reduced .
 In this cohort, compared with patients without diabetes, patients with diabetes with COVID-19 had significantly higher age and D-dimer.
 These factors might be involved in changing immune function and pulmonary function in patients with diabetes with COVID-19, which further promoted the patient’s death.
 The mechanism needed further study.